-SSL can be used for the remote transport by activating the akka.remote.netty.ssl configuration section.
-See description of the settings in the Remote Configuration.
+SSL can be used as the remote transport by adding akka.remote.netty.ssl to the enabled-transport configuration section.
+See a description of the settings in the Remote Configuration section.

 The SSL support is implemented with Java Secure Socket Extension, please consult the offical Java Secure Socket Extension documentation and related resources for troubleshooting.